 - Show respect to other hunters and non-hunters

 - Give respect to the wildlife and its habitat

 - Use equipment adequate for the game being hunted and be proficient with that equipment.

-ot; (4) never put a loaded gun in or on an automobile; (5) always respect the landowner and his property and be considerate of other hunters.
+- Always respect the landowner and his/her property and be considerate of other hunters.